Tuesday, June 30, 2009

 It's too long.
 You don't need to tell the publisher the page count, paper size, number of chapters/appendixes.
 The word count will do.

 You don't need to list your qualifications.
-It's obvious from your description that you experienced the events in the book, which is your first qualification.
-The other items on your list aren't important qualifications for the writing of an autobiography.
+You experienced the events in the book.
+That's what's important for the writing of an autobiography.
+Although . . .

 I'm not sure I'd call it an autobiography, as it has a narrow focus.

-If the appendixes contain all the documentation that proves you were an addict, you don't need that in your book.
+You don't need documentation of your addiction in your book.
 You may need it to get on Oprah, as she's probably being careful about that stuff these days.

 The query details your fall, but as you claim the book will aid other addicts (those who read books, anyway) you might want to tell us how far back you've come.
 Do you have a home, a job, a family?
 Do you help the homeless?
 Show that ultimately it's an inspirational story.